-Awhile ago a friend said to me (1), “Words are sounds that gain meaning with use.
-Saying a rock is conscious is like saying a rock is alive.
-Might work in a poem but not for logical communication.
-Look in dictionaries for guides to usage (of course, they’re fallible) rather than rely on my memory”
+A while ago, I attempted to pin down a friend (1) of mine on the subject of consciousness.
+My view that a rock could be conscious didn’t go over too well.
+He said, “Words are sounds that gain meaning with use.
+Saying that a rock is conscious is like saying a rock is alive.
+That might work in a poem, but not for logical communication.
+Look in a dictionary for usage rather than rely on my memory”.

-So I looked up conscious and then the tracked down some of the words used to define that word.
-As usual, it turns out to feel like a vicious circle.
-Clearly, word definition is a messy affair when you scratch the surface (which few ever do in my experience).
-Nevertheless, I can articulate why a rock, or even an atom for that matter, qualifies as being conscious using this trail of definitions,
+Accordingly, I looked up the word conscious in a few dictionaries and then tracked down some of the words used to define that word.
+I felt like a dog chasing its tale.
+Clearly, word definition is a messy affair when you scratch the surface.
+No wonder we prefer simple answers lying on the surface of life’s mystery.
+All the same, I can show why a rock or even an atom for that matter, qualifies as being conscious using the following trail of definitions.

 The Trail of Definitions